Sci-fi fantasy movies like The Matrix often use Greek and Roman mythology as a mind-bending technique, none more so than in The Matrix.

 The reason for it is to determine whether Neo is considered worthy enough to join the Greek Gods and Goddesses in immortality.

 In the sequel, Neo meets Persephone who desires a passionate kiss from him.

-The payment demanded by Persephone to leave the Underworld is a kiss, which is quite reasonable considering the fact that so few have ever returned from the Underworld.
+The payment demanded by Persephone to leave the Underworld is a kiss, which is very reasonable considering the fact that so few have ever returned from the Underworld.

 2. Labyrinth (1986) – Greek Mythology

-Watch out for the flying white owl.
+Keep an eye out for the flying white owl.
 Owls remember are the symbol of Athena.